 ART

 Program Type(s): Associate in Arts Degree, Certificate of Achievement May be transferrable to a four-year university.

-Units required for major: 52-54, certificate: 52-54
+Units required for major: 29, certificate: 29

 PROGRAM LEARNING OUTCOMES

 -Students will be able to create two- and three-dimensional artwork and designs using appropriate tools, materials, methods and techniques. -Students will be able to analyze and critically evaluate two- and three-dimensional creative projects using the current principles and language of art and design.

 ASSOCIATE DEGREE

-Core Courses: (38 units)
+Core Courses: (21 units)

-ART 1 Introduction to Art (4.5 units) ART 2A History of Art: History of Western Art from Prehistory through Early Christianity (4.5 units) or ART 2AH Honors History of Art: History of Western Art from Prehistory through Early Christianity (4.5 units) ART 2B History of Western Art from the Middle Ages to the Renaissance (4.5 units) or ART 2BH Honors History of Western Art from the Middle Ages to the Renaissance (4.5 units) ART 2C History of Western Art from the Baroque to Modernism (4.5 units) ART 4A Fundamentals in Drawing (4 units) ART 5A 2-D Foundations (4 units) ART 5B 3-D Foundations (4 units) or ART 45A Beginning Ceramics Handbuilding (4 units) ART 20A Color I (4 units) ART 20B Color II (4 units)
+ART 2B History of Western Art from the Middle Ages to the Renaissance (4.5 units) ART 2C History of Western Art from the Baroque to Modernism (4.5 units) ART 4A Fundamentals in Drawing (4 units) ART 5A 2-D Foundations (4 units) ART 5B 3-D Foundations (4 units) or ART 45A Beginning Ceramics Handbuilding (4 units)

-Support Courses: (14-16 units)
+Support Courses: (8 units)

-Select ONE option from the following:
+Complete 8 units from one of the following lists: